mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

 path: "/blog/on-product-management"
 ---

-# Work in Progress

-## Who is a Product Manager?

-A person who is responsible to set overall vision, direction, capability, quality and delivery of products.
-A PM ensures roadmap is prioritized to address market opportunities, and lead the product management discipline for the team.  *Product Owner* is a role you play on a scrum team. *Product Manager* is the job.

-> A good product takes chaos and creates order. — Brian Nogard

-**How do you set yourself up for success as a product manager?**

-To master the art of product management requires several years of practice.
-Just like any other craftsmanship *learning by doing* is applicable in product management as well.
-One should understand the following in order to be a well rounded product manager and to operate from a strong basis of knowledge and confidence.

 - Understand the industry, market and users
     - domain knowledge of an industry
     - competitiive analysis to understand market trends